Exploring the Emotional Aspects of Your Overeating

 Have you ever wondered why, despite your best efforts and absolute heartfelt commitment to change your problematic eating habits, you continue to feel driven to overeat, even when you are not hungry?

 Do you feel as if you are “weak” or “broken” because you do not have enough “willpower” to successfully change your eating behavior for longer than just a few days?

-At TheHealthyWeighOut, we believe that long-term behavioral change and sustainable weight loss is absolutely possible, but in order to do so, it is imperative that each of the interrelated Emotional, Nutritional and Physical components of your struggle with food and weight be addressed.
+At TheHealthyWeighOut, we believe that long-term behavioral change and sustainable change is absolutely possible, but in order to do so, it is imperative that each of the interrelated Emotional, Nutritional and Physical components of your struggle with food be addressed.

-Truly unique to TheHealthyWeighOut program is our incorporation of the essential Emotional component of successful weight loss and behavioral change.
+Truly unique to TheHealthyWeighOut program is our incorporation of the essential Emotional component of successful behavioral change.